david26694/cluster-experiments/README.md

     * `BalancedClusteredSplitter`: to split data based on clusters in a balanced way
     * `NonClusteredSplitter`: Regular data splitting, no clusters
     * `StratifiedClusteredSplitter`: to split based on clusters and strata, balancing the number of clusters in each stratus
-    * `BacktestSplitter`: for backtests where we have access to counterfactuals, does not split the data, just duplicates the data for all groups
+    * `RepeatedSampler`: for backtests where we have access to counterfactuals, does not split the data, just duplicates the data for all groups
     * Switchback splitters (the same can be done with clustered splitters, but there is a convenient way to define switchback splitters using switch frequency):
         * `SwitchbackSplitter`: to split data based on clusters and dates, for switchback experiments
         * `BalancedSwitchbackSplitter`: to split data based on clusters and dates, for switchback experiments, balancing treatment and control among all clusters